 Bring a Reusable Bag When You Beer Shop

 In addition to buying local brands, it’s also important to avoid unnecessary packaging for to-go purchases.
 That’s why some eco-conscious breweries have been ditching plastic rings and can carriers in favor of cardboard or even compostable options.
-Despite being marketed as “100% recyclable,” the truth is that plastic packaging isn’t in most residential curbside collections.
+Despite being marketed as “100% recyclable,” the truth is that plastic packaging isn’t accepted in most residential curbside collections.
 Next time you go beer shopping, bring along a reusable bag or portable cooler to tote your beer home.
 If it’s already topped by a carrier or ring, consider taking it off, turning it in, and telling the retail person that you prefer to avoid single-use plastic.

 Always Recycle Your Bottles & Cans

 Despite being infinitely recyclable, less than half of all glass bottles and aluminum cans sold in the U.S. ever get recycled according to Resource Recycling.
 That’s a shame, because the carbon footprint for producing containers made from recycled materials is dramatically lower than those sourced from mined materials, a process that’s energy intensive and results in significant land degradation.
 One solution: beverage container recycling rates in states or countries with deposit-redemption schemes are considerably higher, often double, than those without.